MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 1. Return to the [Visual Studio Mobile Center](https://mobile.azure.com/apps) in your browser and open **Drone Lander**.

-1. Click **Crashes** and take a moment to examine the various charts displaying crash information, as well as the entry at the bottom of the page representing the crash that occurred moments ago.
+1. Click **Crashes** in the menu on the left and take a moment to examine the various charts displaying crash information, as well as the entry at the bottom of the page representing the crash that occurred moments ago.

 	> The crash may not appear in the portal for 10 minutes or so.
 If it's not there, proceed to Exercise 6 and return to the crash reports later.